tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 08. Shorten sequence name to 8 characters

-💡 Since we have to convert the fasta in phylip later, we have to unifiy and shorten the sequence name
+💡 Since we need to convert the fasta to phylip later, we need to unify and shorten the sequence names.
+Note that this script was generated using ChatGPT.

 ```python
 from Bio import SeqIO